whitedragon10101/giv_anon_1239756/README.md

 npm start
 ```

-This uses node to start a server and serve the react app on  http://localhost:3000
+This uses Node to start a server and serve the React app on  http://localhost:3000

 This usually opens a browser to use the app at this address automatically.